 Prior to that, Chris was awarded the Una Chapman Cox Fellowship, where he directed, wrote, and produced a documentary on the first African American diplomat, Ebenezer D. Bassett.
 The film, A Diplomat of Consequence, tells the story of this groundbreaking diplomat 150 years after his appointment.

 Overseas assignments include Consul General at the U.S. Consulate in Nogales, Mexico, and public affairs positions in Sri Lanka; Mexico; Peru; and the Dominican Republic.
 At the State Department, he also held public affairs positions in the European Bureau and at the Foreign Press Center.

-Before joining the Foreign Service, Chris worked with award-winning journalist, Juan Williams, on their biography of the former U.S. Supreme Court Justice Thurgood Marshall: American Revolutionary.
-Chris also completed a biography about the first African-American diplomat, Ebenezer D. Bassett, entitled Hero of Hispaniola.
+Before joining the Foreign Service, Chris worked with award-winning journalist Juan Williams on their biography Thurgood Marshall: American Revolutionary about the former U.S. Supreme Court Justice.
+Published In 1998, The New York Times listed it among its most notable nonfiction works of the year.
+Chris also wrote a biography about Ebenezer Bassett, entitled Hero of Hispaniola, published in 2008.

 Chris has a B.A. from the University of Arkansas and an M.A. from George Washington University’s Columbian College, where he graduated in 1997.